InsideGH/ticketing/README.md

 + Added TLS support on production cluster.
 + The NextJS client setup is more inline with 5-nov-2020 version of NextJS with static/hybrid/client ways of rendering pages.
++ NextJS in production is using production build.
 + Nats streaming server with postgres SQL storage (instead of in-memory).
 Using initContainer to wait for database connection before starting nats streaming server.
-The postgres pod is using local storage PVC locally and Digital Ocean block storage (do-block-storage) in production cluster.
+The postgres pod is using PV/PVC locally and Digital Ocean block storage (do-block-storage) PVC in production cluster.
++ All microservices using mongodb (auth, orders, payments, tickets) using PV/PVC locally and Digital Ocean block storage (do-block-storage) PVC in production cluster.

 # Get going on a clean kubernetes cluster